 For further information see APP on disaster victim identification.

-The NPCC has a memorandum of understanding with the FCO to provide support to an incident abroad that involves British nationals.
+The NPCC has a memorandum of understanding with the FCDO to provide support to an incident abroad that involves British nationals.

 This response can be UK-based call handling or casualty bureau and family liaison, or can include the deployment of DVI resources abroad.